If you’re unsure about what you need to do to prepare for Florida’s Agency for Health Care Administration (AHCA) EVV mandate, you’re not alone.

 While the CURES Act is a federal mandate with a deadline of January 1, 2020, many states, including Florida, are requiring providers to implement EVV in advance of the federal deadline in order to ensure compliance and allow time for the transition.

 HHAeXchange is the industry leader in providing EVV solutions across the country with over 90 million visits confirmed annually through our platform, and we are actively providing solutions to meet EVV requirements for Florida homecare agencies.
 Check out all of the details below to get up to speed on what’s happening in the Sunshine State.

 When is Florida’s EVV deadline?

-AHCA is requiring all providers to begin collecting homecare visits via EVV by October 1, 2019.
+AHCA is requiring all providers to begin collecting homecare visits with EVV by December 1, 2019.

 EVV is required for all home health services including home health visits, private duty nursing, and personal care services.
 According to AHCA, providers must:

 • Verify delivery of services using an EVV system at the beginning and end of each home health service visit.

 • Submit claims through the vendor’s system to verify that delivered services comply with prior authorizations before claims can be processed for payment.